WilliamRagstad/Font-Manager/faq.md

 - **Q: My font won't work...
 What shall I do?**
 - A: There could me multiple reasons why your font doesn't work.
-Here are the general problems and
+Here are the general problems and solutions:
-solutions:

   1. **The font was installed incorrectly.**
-This might only be solved by manually uninstalling the font in "C:\Windows\Fonts" and then reinstalling it through Font Manager. (!!!)
+This might only be solved by manually uninstalling the font in `C:\Windows\Fonts` and then reinstalling it through Font Manager.
 But be aware that not all fonts are possible to use with Font Manager.
 This is not due to poor software development, but some fonts are not recognizable by CS:GO.

   2. **The CS:GO path is incorrect.**
 Font Manager should warn of this when installing/applying fonts.
 You can fix it by pressing the "Reset" link at the bottom of the main window.